richa15997/Healthy-Or-Unhealthy-Food-cnn-transfer-learning/README.md

 # Details

+Divide your dataset folder into two parts training and test folder.
+Each training and test folder should contain the folders with names of food-items, which then contain the images of the food.

 Part 1 consists of training the model without using Transfer Learning(Bottleneck features) with training accuracy of 77% and test accuracy of 82%.
 Part 2 consists of using Transfer Learning with training accuracy of 92% ad test accuracy of 87%.